department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 * the site is put into a mode where editors are not allowed to upload any more files for about 10 minutes
 * the new deployment instance pulls down the state and restores it
 * the editors can upload files again
+* A full CMS content export is run on every code deploy.

 TODO: Create a diagram showing the deployment state backup/restoration